-The Unitaid-funded ASCENT project, which stands for Adherence Support Coalition to End TB, aims to improve treatment outcomes through affordable digital adherence technologies.
+The Unitaid-funded ASCENT ( Adherence Support Coalition to End TB) project aims to help patients succeed in TB treatment using digital adherence technology.

 Rethinking optimal care for TB patients

 Historically, the most widely-implemented means of supporting TB patients and ensuring adherence for their treatment is Directly Observed Treatment (DOT).
 With DOT, a healthcare worker observes (in-person) the patient’s daily ingestion of medication, either at the healthcare facility or patient’s home.
 The DOT approach has advanced global decline in TB incidence.
 However innovations are needed to address existing gaps, enable system efficiencies, improve patient-centered care, empower providers and patients and achieve greater impact for all types of TB.

 The ASCENT project helps patients successfully complete their course of treatment through the use of digital adherence technologies and data-driven support interventions, utilizing tools such as smart pill boxes and other innovations.